OMaraLab/polyconstruct/docs/source/getting_started.rst

     simply ensure that each junction type has a unique name that does not allow for any discrepancy in exactly which junctions are joined and where.

+To utilise PolyConf and PolyTop, you will need extended topology files of the monomeric units used to build your polymer.
+These monomer PDB and ITP files, respectively can be obtained from the `ATB <https://atb.uq.edu.au/>`_ or other sources.

+These files do not need to be pre-processed, and can simply be loaded into either a PolyConf or PolyTop Monomer object, depending on the file format.
+For more information see the worked examples below, which demonstrate how to load a monomer file into a Monomer object in both PolyConf and PolyTop.

+PolyBuild leverages GROMACS tools and does require ITP files to be pre-processed.
+For more information see the :ref:`PolyBuild` documentation.

 Worked Examples